 Macomb County Trail Network

 All trails open one hour before sunrise until one hour after sunset.
-Please make sure pets are on a leash and you clean up after them.
-Since these are multi use, non motorized trails, walkers have the right of way.
-Lastly, be aware of your surroundings and stop at all road crossings.
+While on the trail, be sure to observe all traffic safety rules when approaching an intersection.
+All pets must be on a leash and be sure to bring supplies so that you can clean up after them.
+Since these are multi-use, non motorized trails, walkers have the right of way.
+Lastly, be aware of your surroundings and call 9-1-1 if there is an emergency.

 Macomb Orchard Trail

 The Macomb Orchard Trail is a 24- mile hike and bike path that starts at 24 Mile Road and Dequindre in Shelby Township and travels through Romeo, Armada and ends in the City of Richmond.
 The trail was built on an abandoned railroad, originally called the Michigan Air-Line Railway.
 Trail users can expect to experience urban landscapes, wide open spaces, tunnels of tree canopy, quaint small towns, and of course, orchards and farms.
 This cross-county trail also connects users to over 180-miles of regional non-motorized trail networks.